set-soft/AudioSeparation/README.md

 - Models collected by the [UVR5 project](https://github.com/Anjok07/ultimatevocalremovergui) and
   found in the [UVR Resources](https://huggingface.co/Politrees/UVR_resources) by [Artyom Bebroy](https://github.com/Politrees)
+- Demucs models are from Meta Platforms, Inc. Except for the "UVR" version
 - The logo image was created using text generated using [Text Studio](https://www.textstudio.com/) and resources from [Vecteezy](https://www.vecteezy.com/) by:
      - [Titima Ongkantong](https://www.vecteezy.com/members/titima157)